tsangsiu/RB109/Part_1/Mock_Written_Assessment/mock_written_assessment_edited.md

 Inside the block on line 5, the local variable `var` is initialized to `"ball"`.

 Outside the block on line 9, the local variable `animal` initialized on line 1 is in scope.
-As it was untouched.
-Line 9 outputs `dog` to the console.
+As it was untouched, line 9 outputs `dog` to the console.

-Outside the block on lines 10, the local variable `var` is not in scope.
+Outside the block on line 10, the local variable `var` is not in scope.
 It is because `var` was initialized inside the block, it is not accessible outside the block.
 Hence, line 10 throws a `NameError`.

-This code demonstrate the local variable scoping rules in Ruby: local variables initialized outside of a block is accessible inside the block, but not vice versa.
+This code demonstrates the local variable scoping rules in Ruby: local variables initialized outside of a block is accessible inside the block, but not vice versa.
 However, if the name of a block parameter is the same as the local variable initialized outside the block, the local variable initialized outside the block is not accessible inside the block.
-That is what the code also demonstrates - variable shadowing.
+That is what the code also demonstrates: variable shadowing.

 21:41

-## 9
+## 9***

 ````ruby
 MY_TEAM = "Los Angeles Clippers"     # 1